darrylwest/secure-s3-utils/README.md

 ```

 An application to invoke put, get, list, delete from a single runable node app.
+A thin wrapper around **secure-s3-store**.

 ## Overview

-Uses secure-s3-store to encrypt files sent to s3.
-Uses secure-s3-store to decrypt files pulled from s3.
+Uses **secure-s3-store** to encrypt files sent to s3.
+Uses **secure-s3-store** to decrypt files pulled from s3.

 ## Usage